LGBTQ FRIENDLY HOTELS

 Traveling as a gay couple is not always easy.
 Especially important is the feeling of safety and acceptance.
-We Hannu and Raul of lifeof2men want to explore Finnish gay friendly hotels and present them to LGBT and open minded people in Finland and around the world.
-The most important thing for us when choosing gay friendly hotels is the feeling: “We know it when we feel it”.
+We Hannu and Raul of lifeof2men want to explore Finnish gay friendly hotels and hostels and present them to LGBTQ and open minded people in Finland and around the world.
+The most important thing for us when choosing gay friendly companies and destinations is the feeling: “We know it when we feel it”.

 Hotel Klaus K